 Grant attended the United States Naval Academy in Annapolis, where he played football for the Midshipmen and graduated with distinction as the top Economics major in his class.
 He earned a master’s degree in statistics and business analytics from Texas A&M University.
-After leaving active-duty, Grant attended the University of Pennsylvania’s prestigious Wharton School where he completed his MBA.
+After leaving active duty, Grant attended the University of Pennsylvania’s Wharton School where he completed his MBA.

 Grant is married to the former Stephanie Smith of Ellicott City, MD, and together they have three children, Paige, Kaitlyn, and Kyle.
 He serves on the Advisory Council for Soldier’s Angels, a San Antonio-based nonprofit, as well as Representative Chip Roy’s Veterans Advisory Group.

 REQUEST A MEETING, INTERVIEW, OR AN EVENT APPEARANCE